-Jennifer is passionate about wine.
-She has worked in the wine industry for 2 years as well as the restaurant industry for over 10 years.
+Jennifer lives in wine country and is passionate about wine.
+She has also worked in the wine and restaurant industry for over 10 years.

-Choosing a bottle of wine should be an enjoyable experience.
+Choosing a bottle of wine at the liquor store or wine shop should be an enjoyable experience.
 But with so many varieties, styles, and regions to choose from, it can be an overwhelming task.
-Whether you are buying wine for a special occasion, a gift, or yourself, here are some tips to help make your decision easier and a little more enjoyable.
+Whether you are buying wine for a special occasion, a gift, or for yourself, this article provides tips to help make your decision easier and a little more enjoyable.
+Here are the best tips and tricks to help you pick a good bottle of wine every time.

 Decide on a Budget

-This is the first thing you should do before you even enter the winery or store.
-Decide how much you would like to spend on a bottle and stick to it.
-If the staff offers you any help, don't be afraid to tell them what your budget is.
-That way they can help you find a wine that's in your price range.
+This is the first thing you should do before entering the winery or store.
+Decide how much you want to spend on a bottle and stick to it.
+If the staff offers you assistance, don't be afraid to tell them what your budget is.
+They can then assist you in finding a wine within your price range.

 Understand the Different Styles of Wine

 It's a good idea to become familiar with the different styles of wine.
-It will help when you are choosing a wine if you know which styles you like and which you don't like.
-At the very least, you should know the difference between red, white, rose, and sparkling.
+It will help you choose a good bottle of wine if you know which styles you prefer and which you do not.
+At the very least, you should know the difference between red, white, rose, and sparkling wine.

 Basic Wine Characteristics

-Sweetness (or Dryness): Usually, the first thing people notice about a wine when they taste it is the level of sweetness.
-When a wine has very little sweetness, it is referred to as dry.
-Knowing whether you like sweet wine, dry wine, or something in between (often referred to as off-dry or medium-dry), is important when choosing a wine.
+Sweet or Dry: Usually, the first thing people notice about a wine when they taste it is how sweet or dry it is.
+When a wine has very little sugar, it is referred to as "dry.
+When selecting a wine, it is important to know whether you prefer sweet wine, dry wine, or something in between (often referred to as off-dry or medium-dry).

-Acidity: Wine that is acidic has a sharp, tart like taste in the mouth.
-It's usually the result of grapes that were a little under ripe.
-Think about it.
-If you picked a grape off the vine before it was ripe, how would it taste?
-Sour.
-Cooler climate regions usually produce more acidic wines because there's not as much sun and heat to fully ripen the grapes.
+Acidity: Wine that is high in acidity tastes sharp and tart.
+Sometimes, this is a result of grapes that were a little underripe.
+Think about how a grape would taste if you picked it off the vine before it was ripe.
+It would taste very sour.
+Cooler climate regions usually produce more acidic wines because there's not as much sun and heat to fully ripen the grapes compared to warmer climate regions.

-Fruit: When a wine is referred to as fruity, it is talking about the flavors of fruit that can be tasted in the wine.
+Fruit: When a wine is referred to as fruity, it is talking about the flavours of fruit that can be identified in the wine.
 One misconception is that when a wine is fruity, it means that fruit has been added to the wine.
-In most cases, wine is only made from grapes (unless it's a fruit wine).
-These fruit flavors usually come from riper grapes which is why warmer climates produce fruitier and sometimes sweeter wines.
+In most cases, wine is only made from grapes (unless it is a fruit wine).
+These fruit flavours usually come from riper grapes, which is why warmer climates produce fruitier and sometimes sweeter wines.

-Tannin: Tannin can be easily confused with dryness because tannins leave a dry feeling on the tongue.
-Tannins are what gives red wines that bitter taste.
-Wines that are high in tannins will leave your mouth feeling really dry after you swallow it.
-The tannins come from the skins of the grapes which is why whites don't have tannins.
-With white wine, the skins are removed before the fermentation process.
+Tannins: The tannins are what give red wines their bitter taste and leave a dry feeling on the tongue.
+A wine that is high in tannins will leave your mouth feeling really dry after you swallow it.
+The tannins in red wine come from the skins, seeds, and stems of the grapes.
+With white wine, the skins, seeds, and stems are removed before the fermentation process.
+This is why white wine is so low in tannins.

 Get Familiar With the Wine Regions of the World and What They're Known For